CalvinChanCan/covey.town/DESIGN.md

 ![Covey.Town CRC](docs/CRC.png)

 ## Specific changes to the frontend
-We added two new functional components to the front end: `ChannelWrapper.tsx`, and `ChatScreen.tsx`.
+We added two new functional components to the front end: `ChannelWrapper.tsx` and `ChatScreen.tsx` and we updated the `TownsServiceClient.ts` to support our new backend endpoints.

-On the frontend, the chat component is rendered in `App.tsx` and is made up of `ChannelWrapper.tsx` which is made up of `ChatScreen.tsx` components.
+On the frontend, the chat components (`ChannelWrapper.tsx`, `ChatScreen.tsx`) are rendered in `App.tsx`, where we implemented a grid to contain both the world map and the chat.

-## `ChannelWrapper.tsx`
+### `ChannelWrapper.tsx`
 `ChannelWrapper.tsx` manages the chat channels and organizes the user interaction with our REST backend.
 The `ChannelWrapper` takes in a token, which is generated along with the Twilio Video token.
-On mounting the ChannelWrapper, we use the Twilio Javascript SDK client to connect to the Twilio Chat service using that token.
-The ChannelWrapper uses `TownsServiceClient` to communicate with our backend to create a private message with another player and to create help bot.
+On mounting the `ChannelWrapper`, we use the Twilio Javascript SDK client to connect to the Twilio Chat service using that token.
+The `ChannelWrapper` uses the  `TownsServiceClient` to communicate with our backend to create a private message with another player and to create help bot.
 It also allows downloading a text file of a log of the main channel's messages, and switching between channels using tabs at the top.
 This component wraps around multiple `ChatScreen.tsx` components in TabPanels, each of which is passed a channel.

-## `ChatScreen.tsx`
+### `ChatScreen.tsx`
 `ChatScreen.tsx` is the component that displays the chats for each channel.
-As mentioned, the ChatScreen takes in a channel which represents the current channel that the user is viewing.
-Each `ChatScreen.tsx` component manages its own individual chat channel's messages, including displaying and sending messages.
+As mentioned, it takes in a channel which represents the current channel that the user is viewing.
+Each `ChatScreen.tsx` component manages its own individual messages, including displaying and sending messages.
 When a player initiates a new private chat in `ChannelWrapper.tsx`, a new `ChatScreen.tsx` is rendered in a TabPanel for that chat's channel.